 A key aspect of developing a positive culture within a school is ensuring opportunities for students to develop leadership skills and to work closely with other students.
-Here at Smithdon High School, students work alongside staff to improve the school community through small-scale projects such as litter picks and bake sales, through to larger scale events, such as the sponsored mile for Sport Relief.
+Here at Smithdon High School, students work alongside staff to improve the school community through small-scale projects such as litter picks and bake sales, through to larger scale events, such as fundraising for annual charities as Children in Need or Comic Relief.

-Those who are unsuccessful in the key roles, however, are also acknowledged for their strengths and are often invited to take on other roles in the school, such as lead ambassadors.
+Those who are unsuccessful in the key roles, however, are also acknowledged for their strengths and are often invited to take on other roles as part of the Student Leadership Team.

-The School Council consists of two elected members from each year group (Years 7-11).
-The council meets every fortnight to discuss issues raised within tutor groups and year groups, changes to daily school life and how the school and its students can positively impact the school and the local community.
+Students willing to be part of the student council submit a letter of application at the start of the academic year detailing their ambition to be involved.
+The School Council consists of two elected members from each year group (Years 7-10).
+The council meets every half term to discuss issues raised within tutor groups and year groups, changes to daily school life and how the school and its students can positively impact the school and the local community.

-Council meetings are led by the School’s Year 11 Head Boy and Head Girl and include the elected representatives alongside representatives from the school ambassadors.
-The Head Boy and Head Girl then report minutes of discussions back to members of the Senior Leadership Team to discuss any potential next steps.
+Council meetings are led by the School’s Year 11 Head Students and include the elected representatives alongside the Year 11 Student Leadership Team.
+The Students then report minutes of discussions back to members of the Senior Leadership Team to discuss any potential next steps.

 The student council organised a whole school food bank donation.
 Pupils were asked to donate items of food that could be donated to the Hunstanton Food Bank during the Christmas period to help members of the local community.
 Members of the council delivered the items to the local Food Bank and were given a tour and explanation of how the Food Bank operates.
 The school donated nearly 350 items.